insys-group/trapps-web/README.md

 ## Using notifications
 Import and Inject NotificationService in your components constructor.
 There are three methods in the service, ask(), info() and error().
 Please use appropriate method.
 PersonListCompnent and PersonComponent has the example usage.

-## Using Inmemory Db service
-Add your records into TrappsInMemoryDbService and they will become available as the endpoint.

 ## Build and push application
 ### Build Development